cloudmesh/cloudmesh-pi-burn/README.md

 > the green light on the Pi will remain on until the bootup/setup is complete.
 > Once there is just a solid red light, the Pi is ready.

+## Quickstart Guide for Mesh Networks

+Gregor does this.

 ## Manual burn